MechanicalRock/mechanicalrock.github.io/_posts/2018-06-27-inception-pipelines-pt4.markdown

 2. Centralised management of permissions.
 You define an IAM Group in the root account that can then assume a role in a child account.
 So, if the child account defines an Administrator role, you match that with a group here and then add/remove IAM users as required.
 3. All changes to your IAM users and groups are managed as code.
 This gives you a minimalistic audit trail of who made changes.

+Next month's post will expand upon how to configure and use cross account roles.

-Next month I'll expand upon this idea with code snippets.
-One other consideration too with only creating users in the Root is the [IAM Service Limits](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-limits.html#reference_iam-limits-entities).
-It's probably not an issue unless you literally have thousands of users, in which case you'll be better off using a Single Sign Identity Provider (because your root account now only contains roles).
+One last consideration to keep in mind is that with users only being created in the Root Accouint are the [IAM Service Limits](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-limits.html#reference_iam-limits-entities).
+These limits only becomes an issue when you literally have thousands of users, in which case you'll be better off using a Single SignOn Identity Provider (because your root account now only contains roles to assume).

 #### Audit AWS Account